myui/hivemall/README.md

 =================================================

 Hivemall is a scalable machine learning library running on Hive/Hadoop, licensed under the LGPL 2.1.
-Hive is born to be scalable to the number of training instances as well as the number of training features.
+Hivemall is born to be scalable to the number of training instances as well as the number of training features.

 Supported Algorithms
 --------------------